• Home

 A Legacy Forged in Roaring Engines: The History of Muskegon Motorcycle Club

-Step back in time and discover the rich, century-spanning legacy of the Muskegon Motorcycle Club (MMC) – a story deeply intertwined with the birth of American professional hill climbing and an enduring passion for two-wheeled adventure.
+Step back in time and discover the rich, century-spanning legacy of the Muskegon Motorcycle Club (MMC)—a story deeply intertwined with the birth of American professional hill climbing and an enduring passion for two-wheeled adventure.
+Founded in 1920, MMC is one of the oldest and most respected continuous motorcycle clubs in the United States.

-Recognizing the immense potential of this unique terrain, the Muskegon Motorcycle Club made Mount Garfield its permanent home in 1923, purchasing the 40-acre site.
-The excitement was palpable; that year, over 3,000 roaring fans gathered to witness the spectacle of our Hillclimb, a powerful testament to the growing fascination with motorcycle sport.
-A humble farmhouse on the property was transformed into our clubhouse, and dedicated members tirelessly worked to improve the hill, adding crucial wooden steps, an observation tower, and a specialized clay surface to ensure optimal traction for the daring competitors.
+• 1923: Recognizing the terrain's immense potential, MMC purchases the 40-acre Mount Garfield site.
+The excitement spreads like wildfire; that year, over 3,000 fans gather to witness the spectacle.
+A farmhouse on the property is converted into the official clubhouse, and members install wooden steps, an observation tower, and a specialized clay surface for traction.

 Continuing the Roar: The Modern Era

 For over a century, the Muskegon Motorcycle Club has proudly carried forward the torch of this incredible tradition.
-We continue to be the proud hosts of the AMA Pro National Hillclimb Competition at Mount Garfield.
-Mark your calendars for the next chapter in our storied history: the National HillClimb is scheduled for August 2nd, 2025, with Amateur Hillclimb events on August 3rd, 2025.
-(While traditionally an even-year event, we're thrilled to present this special odd-year spectacle!)
-We invite you to join us and witness firsthand as we keep the legacy alive.
+We continue to be the proud hosts of the AMA Pro National Hillclimb Competition at Mount Garfield, typically shaking the shoreline every other August on even-numbered years.

 Expanding Horizons: Dan Raymond Park

-Our dedication to the sport of motorcycling extends beyond the legendary slopes of Mount Garfield.
-The club demonstrated its forward vision by purchasing nearly 200 acres in Bridgeton, Michigan, establishing Dan Raymond Park in honor of our esteemed founder.
-This expansive facility has become a vital hub for a wide range of motorcycle events throughout the year.
+Our dedication to the sport extends far beyond the legendary slopes of Mount Garfield.
+Demonstrating forward-thinking vision, the club acquired nearly 200 acres of wooded terrain in Bridgeton, Michigan, establishing Dan Raymond Park in honor of our founder.

 The Muskegon Motorcycle Club: Over 100 Years of History, Passion, and an Unwavering Commitment to the Sport of Motorcycling.